evanx/jsbin/hydratePromises/readme.md

    },
    render: function () {
       if (!this.state.frontpageArticles) {
-         log.debug('initial render, or its promise rejected');
+         log.debug('initial rendering, or its promise rejected');
          return false;
       } else if (!this.state.popularArticles) {
          log.warn('partially hydrated', this.state.frontpageArticles.length);